-Nisson Quest has been an also ran in the minivan category pioneered by Chrysler in 1982 and joined by Toyota and Honda in 1998.
+Nisson Quest has been also run in the minivan category pioneered by Chrysler in 1982 and joined by Toyota and Honda in 1998.
 As the minivan category got tired in the last ten years, brands have tried to move the category a bit away from soccer moms and toward more style and fun.
-In an extreme example, Ford, introduced its Galaxy in the late 1990s in the UK as a vehicle which allowed business people to “Travel First Class.”
+In an extreme example, Ford introduced its Galaxy in the late 1990s in the UK as a vehicle that allowed business people to “Travel First Class.”
 Ford was trying to create a minivan subcategory very removed from soccer moms.

 Nissan Quest is going the other way.
 It is attempting to return the category to its soccer mom routes with a 2011 model that is a bit more traditional.
-Its ads emphasize the functional benefits of the family friendly storage, accessibility and features.
+Its ads emphasize the functional benefits of family-friendly storage, accessibility and features.
 This approach can potentially make the Nissan Quest more relevant to the core minivan market, namely soccer moms.